Research Fleet Live

 8× Longer Engagement

-Measured across our production fleet: LLM-powered honeypots held attackers 8× longer than Cowrie controls running on the same network — capturing significantly more TTPs per session.
+Measured across our research fleet: LLM-powered honeypots held attackers 8× longer than Cowrie controls running on the same network — capturing significantly more TTPs per session.

 🎯